LalaMamedova/Data_Science-Analytics_Projects/Software developer in Azerbaijan/readme.md

-# Software Developer Vacancies in Azerbaijan Data Analysis
+# Software Developer Vacancies in Azerbaijan: Data Analysis

-This project aims to analyze software developer job vacancies in Azerbaijan to understand the trends in skills demand, popular languages, frequency of postings, and other relevant insights.
+This project aims to analyze software developer job vacancies in Azerbaijan to understand trends in skills demand, popular languages, frequency of postings, and other relevant insights.

 ## Data Collection and Analysis